Ketosis Roadblocks Revealed

 Mitochondria are the powerhouses of our cells.
 If they’re not functioning optimally, it can affect energy production and ketone utilization.

 23. InflammationInflammation is your body’s natural response to injury or infection.
-Imagine it like a fire alarm going off in your body, sending out signals to fight off invaders and heal damaged tissues. • Other Names: You might not hear many other… Read More:
+Imagine it like a fire alarm going off in your body, sending out signals to fight off invaders and heal damaged tissues. • Other Names: You might not hear many other names for inflammation in everyday conversation.
+Scientists sometimes use terms… Read More:

 Chronic inflammationChronic inflammation is like a fire smoldering in your body for a long time.
 It’s different from the acute inflammation you experience with a cut or a bruise, which is a short-term response to heal an injury.
-Chronic inflammation, however,… Read More can interfere with various metabolic processes, including those involved in ketosis.
+Chronic inflammation, however, lingers for months or even years, and while it may… Read More can interfere with various metabolic processes, including those involved in ketosis.

 24. Exposure to Environmental Toxins: